pocl/pocl/doc/sphinx/source/tbb.rst

 3) Configuration
 ~~~~~~~~~~~~~~~~

-Use the ``POCL_DEVICES`` environment variable to select the TBB device, i. e.
+When building the tbb device, it will be set as the default device for PoCL.
+It
-``POCL_DEVICES=tbb``.
-It is strongly recommended to create only one TBB device
+is strongly recommended to **NOT** create more TBB devices as the TBB device
-as the TBB device has no subdevice support and always uses all cores.
+always uses all cores and has no subdevice support.

 Optionally, set the ``POCL_TBB_PARTITIONER`` environment variable to one of
 ``affinity``,``auto``,``simple``,``static`` to select a partitioner.
 If no